Check availability for arbitration, mediation or other work : Check availability

 Helping clients find outcomes which are mutually acceptable

-To help decide if Colin Forrest's arbitration and mediation services meet your needs, please read the answers to the common questions Colin is asked, below.
+To help decide if Colin Forrest’s services meet your needs, please read the answers to the common questions Colin is asked, below.
 Please don’t hesitate to get in touch for answers to any other questions you may have:

 Colin completed his undergraduate degrees in Arts and Law at the University of New South Wales in Sydney in 1986.
 For his Arts Degree, he majored in Industrial Relations, but also studied Political Science, Philosophy and German.